Twitchfire plot in the Hero AU

 “You don’t seem surprised.
 You knew your companion’s true nature.”

-“You knew?
+You knew?
 Is that why you attacked her?”

-“Yeah, there’s no fooling one of them,” Spitfire mutters. “ ’S why I knew xe’d attack me first.”
+“There’s no fooling one of them,” Spitfire mutters. “ ’S why I knew xe’d attack me first.”

-Twitch thinks for a second.
+Sunbird thinks for a second.
 “I do know her true nature.
 All you knew was her species.”

 “Who are you, anyway?”
-Spitfire asks them, almost sounding calm despite her heart still racing in her chest, so hard that Twitch can feel it.
+Spitfire asks them, almost sounding calm despite her heart still racing in her chest, so hard that Sunbird can feel it.
 “I always heard the Empress was the only who could use electrokinesis like that and you’re not… blue.
 Not as much as xen…”

 “Ah… No, though xe might be the only one left with the Empire who uses it.
 It was a symbol of our line.
 I am Princess Starlight, and I was once next in line for the throne.
 If your people have lost record of me, do you even know what this place is?
 What importance it has to my people?
 To yours?”